Captain America (1990 film): Plot

 Rogers' body is found frozen in ice.
 He revives and escapes, making international headlines and alerting both Kimball and the Red Skull.
 After escaping Red Skull's thugs, Rogers brushes off reporter and Kimball's childhood friend Sam Kolawetz, who has long hounded the Skull, and hitchhikes to his wartime girlfriend, Bernice, in California.
 She has long since married and has a daughter, Sharon, who helps Rogers catch up.
 Valentina and her thugs kill Bernice while looking for Rogers.
 Learning that Kimball has been kidnapped, Rogers and Sharon recover Vaselli's diary and learn Red Skull's original name.
-In the Red Skull's childhood home they find a tape recording of the murder of his family.
+In the Red Skull's childhood home, they find a tape recording of the murder of his family.
 Sharon gets herself kidnapped as a distraction to allow Rogers, who dons his costume, to enter the Red Skull's castle.

 Kimball is rescued by Captain America, and they lay siege to the castle.
 Red Skull pulls out a remote trigger for a nuclear bomb, but Rogers distracts him with the recording of the De Santis family's murder.
 Before the Skull recovers, Rogers uses his shield to send him off a cliff, killing him, and as Valentina prepares to kill Rogers, she is hit by his returning shield.
-United States Marines arrive, save the President and arrest the kidnappers.
+United States Marines arrive, save the President, and arrest the kidnappers.
 Rogers and Sharon embrace, and a news voiceover announces Kimball's environmental pact as agreed upon by countries around the world.

 Production

 Development

 The rights were sold to The Cannon Group founders Menahem Golan and Yoram Globus in 1984.
 Initially Cannon regular Michael Winner (Death Wish 1–3) was attached to direct a script by James Silke.
 However, in 1986, Winner scrapped the Silke script and recruited British television writer Stan Hey (Auf Wiedersehen, Pet, Dalziel and Pascoe).
-According to Hey, the film involved a stolen Statue of Liberty plot by an elderly Red Skull aided by a female death cult and Steve Rogers working as an artist.
+According to Hey, the film involved a stolen Statue of Liberty plot by an elderly Red Skull, aided by a female death cult and Steve Rogers working as an artist.
 Later, after some negative feedback for the Winner & Hey version, Winner started over, working alongside Stan Lee and Larry Block, with an advertisement released with their names listed.
 Michael Dudikoff was set to play the title character, and Steve James would play Sam Wilson/Falcon.
 By 1987 Winner was off the project and actor-director John Stockwell came aboard with a script by Stephen Tolkin.

-Golan left Cannon in 1989, and as part of a severance package he was given control of 21st Century Film Corporation and allowed to carry over the film rights to the Captain America character.
-Director Albert Pyun, who had previously worked at Cannon, was brought on board and worked with the Tolkin script that originally started at Cannon.
-In an interview with Cinefantastique, Tolkin explained some of the changes that he made from the original comic, including changing the appearance and character of the Red Skull: "I didn't think people wanted to keep looking at this horrible skull face forever".
+Golan left Cannon in 1989, and as part of a severance package, he was given control of 21st Century Film Corporation and allowed to carry over the film rights to the Captain America character.
+Director Albert Pyun, who had previously worked at Cannon, was brought on board and worked with the Tolkin Block script that originally started at Cannon.
+In an interview with Cinefantastique, Tolkin explained some of the changes he and Block made from the original comic, including changing the appearance and character of the Red Skull: "I didn't think people wanted to keep looking at this horrible skull face forever".